9 Weird ways to transport your belongings in Costa Rica

 - Two ways to not get hit by a train in Costa Rica

 In most 3rd world countries, they have funny ways to transport belongings.
 But you’d think that we would have moved way past that here in Costa Rica.
 Wrong!
-You know why?
+Do you know why?